Guilhermennf/api-movies/README.md

-In this project, an integration with external API's of "themoviedb" was made with styled-components, react-router-dom.
+In this project, an integration with external API's of "themoviedb" was made with styled-components e react-router-dom.

 Link: https://api-movies-one.vercel.app/